 Citing previous AI boom-bust cycles starting in the 1950s (after which AI was so discredited that when AI-based innovations, such as search algorithms and expert systems, came to market they were pointedly not marketed as AI), Matta said, “at the end of the day there was no adoption.
 We are heading towards that right now, in my opinion, if we as an industry don’t fix the fundamentals of how people can adopt AI and use AI.
 We’re not doing that at the moment, or we’re doing it selectively.”

 Here at Lenovo’s Accelerate conference in Orlando, Matta has been sounding the AI winter alarm – which he then turns into a marketing message touting Lenovo’s emphasis on software and services that ease adoption for AI neophytes.
-Amid discussion at the conference that there are now billion data gathering/generating IoT devices, Matta noted that AI is still mostly confined to an elite vanguard of hyperscalers and major players in the financial services, manufacturing, retail and healthcare verticals.
+Amid discussion at the conference that there are now billions of data gathering/generating IoT devices, Matta noted that AI is still mostly confined to an elite vanguard of hyperscalers and major players in the financial services, manufacturing, retail and healthcare verticals.

 “Our focus for AI for last two-and-a-half years is not necessarily on hardware,” he said, “our focus has been on building an entire software stack to make it simple for customers to start their journeys – forget about adoption, we’re talking about starting their journey into AI.
 As these billions of IoT devices come in, they will need AI to make sense of the data.
 We’ve got to make it easy.”

-Of course, Lenovo is among several vendors, including IBM, Nvidia, C3 and others, building out platforms and services designed to ease AI adoption.
-On the software side, Lenovo has been developing its Lenovo Intelligent Computing Orchestration (LiCO) software platform, a web-based portal designed to simplify use of distributed clusters for HPC workloads and AI model development.
+Lenovo is among several vendors, including IBM, Nvidia, C3 and others, building out platforms and services designed to ease AI adoption.
+On the software side, the company has been developing its Lenovo Intelligent Computing Orchestration (LiCO) software platform, a web-based portal designed to simplify use of distributed clusters for HPC workloads and AI model development.
 LiCO leverages an open source cluster management software stack, consolidating monitoring and scheduling functions.
 The intent is to ease interaction with the underlying compute resources and broaden access to open source cluster tools.
 It also provides AI training workflows for workloads such as image classification, object detection and instance segmentation, and allows users to copy existing jobs into the original template, with existing parameters pre-filled and modifiable.

 On the hand-holding, consulting side of the AI adoption equation, Lenovo has developed four Innovation Centers in the U.S., Europe and two in Asia in which Lenovo conducts workshops and training sessions at no charge with customers seeking AI (and other data center challenge) guidance.
 As with Matta’s AI winter warming cum marketing message, the Innovation Centers are also intended to build relationships with organizations and to sell Lenovo products – but the idea is to do more than deliver a shipment of CPU-GPU integrated servers and wish the customer good AI luck.